mostafa-meerzad/algorithmsAndDataStructures/LinkedLists.md

 - Nodes are scattered in memory and connected via pointers.
 - There is no direct indexing or quick access mechanism (like arrays), so most operations involve sequential traversal to find nodes.

+**Note**: when writing algorithms always keep an eye on the performance and efficiency